robokow/hyde/_posts/2015-2-13-Disctraction-free-writing.md

 tag: [Nothing, Writing, Static Site Generators]
 ---

-Writing freely means you just let go, let it flow and let those words come.
+Writing freely means you just let go, let it flow and don't hesitate.
 Lose your inner censor and let those words appear as they come.
 To do so it's essential to have a clean interface that helps you to write freely.
 To give you some focus.

 ![Just write](/images/just-write.jpg)
 <div id="caption"><a href="https://www.flickr.com/photos/danoff/3427826247/" target="_blank" rel="nofollow">Photo credit</a></div>